gabrielepaoletti/quakepro/docs/source/user_guide/tutorials_index.rst

 If you encounter any issues or have further questions, you can reach out for support through the following channels:

-- `GitHub <https://github.com/gabrielepaoletti/quakepro>`_: If you encounter any problems or bugs, please report an issue on our GitHub repository [link].
+- `GitHub <https://github.com/gabrielepaoletti/quakepro>`_: If you encounter any problems or bugs, please report an issue on our GitHub repository.
-- **E-Mail**: For direct support, you can contact me at gabriele.paoletti@uniroma1.it
+- **E-Mail**: For direct support, you can contact me at  <mailto:gabriele.paoletti@uniroma1.it>`_.

 Thank you for using QUAKEPRO!
 We are continually working to improve this tool, and your feedback is invaluable.